 Worse still: if the correspondence between, say, all septenaries was used as a musical artifice this would imply that some images or objects would in my view become charged with an excessive importance, or sometimes devalued, or associated with conflicting or undesirable content in a different septenary (a content that may not be relevant at all just then).
 There are ample references in the [septenaries] text that make significant association of certain elements (objects, characters, etc.) to others who are not included accordingly in another septenary.

-Some of these elements, such as the Book or the Two Witnesses, that seemed crucial to me to understand the message of the Book of Revelation, were not reflected satisfactorily in any of the numerological series that I could identify.
-I can certainly see a human-to-demonic association of the Two Witnesses (the two olive trees, two candelabra) with the two beasts, and the book with Satan’s deceitful propaganda unleashed in Rev. 13:14, and 20:7-10, that had afflicted and corrupted Babylon.[2]Juscheld’s reflections on the Apocalypse repeatedly suggest that certain symbolic correspondences exert a deeper structural force than purely sequential or numerological arrangements alone can … Continue reading
+Some of these elements, such as the Book or the Two Witnesses, that seemed crucial to me to understand the message of the Book of Revelation, were not reflected satisfactorily in any of the numerological series that I could identify, and I clearly see that some peaks of the narrative such as the human-to-demonic association of the Two Witnesses (the two olive trees, two candelabra) with the two beasts, or the book with Satan’s deceitful propaganda unleashed in Rev. 13:14, and 20:7-10, pointed to a richer structural significance than any set of recurring patterns.
+Those numerological patterns are there, to be sure, but they seem to me like the leaves of a tree, radiating necessarily outward from a center that develops almost perpendicular to them.[2]Juscheld’s reflections on the Apocalypse repeatedly suggest that certain symbolic correspondences exert a deeper structural force than purely sequential or numerological arrangements alone can … Continue reading

-But for these opposites to make it into the overall musical structure I would have to (like I did) drop the septenaries as the main pillar sustaining the musical edifice.
-The septenaries are still musically there, to be sure, but the music has moved to enhance and connect more important correspondences and themes: those that connect John of Patmos’s priorities and mine as a reader or listener.
+For these opposites to make it into the overall musical structure I decided to drop the septenaries as the main pillar sustaining the musical edifice.
+The septenaries are still musically there, in a rather ornamental manner helping the composer to move ahead with a fiendishly difficult piece of work, but the music has moved on to enhance and connect more relevant correspondences and themes: those that connect John of Patmos’s priorities and mine as a reader and listener of his work.

-If to all this we add the fact that there are other important “numbers” in the Book of Revelation, specially twelve and four (five and six are also there, but to a lesser extent), these numeric symbols threatened with having to rethink the musical structure in numerological terms, and this did not convince me at all; despite knowing that elements of numerology and astrology had to be present in the mind of John of Patmos.
-To the point in which whole chapters of the Book of Revelation seem to be written large in the late summer night sky.
+If to all this we add the fact that there are other important “numbers” in the Book of Revelation, specially twelve and four (five and six are also there, but to a lesser extent).
+There is also a convincing (or remarkable parallel) presence of astrology in the mind of John of Patmos, to the point in which whole chapters of the Book of Revelation seem to be written large in the late summer night sky.

 For further references and outline see this.